openclimatefix/ocf-data-sampler/README.md

 ## Documentation

-**ocf-data-sampler** doesn't have external documentation _yet_; you can read a bit about how our torch datasets work in the Readme [here](https://github.com/openclimatefix/ocf-data-sampler/tree/readme-update/ocf_data_sampler/torch_datasets).
+**ocf-data-sampler** doesn't have external documentation _yet_; you can read a bit about how our torch datasets work in the Readme [here]([torch datasets documentation](https://github.com/openclimatefix/ocf-data-sampler/blob/07f412cd125a154c527444a5ff7bd0ba4ede4d30/ocf_data_sampler/torch_datasets/README.md)

 ## FAQ